fbpx

 Epigenetics taught me to look at children’s illnesses and inflammation in the context of their environment and not assume simply because they may have different anatomy from other children, that their inflammatory issues and illnesses were set in stone.

-Case Study: Marcus, with Down syndrome and autism
+Case Study: Marcus, with Down Syndrome and Autism

-Symptoms: Recurrent ear and sinus infections, sleep apnea, constipation
+Symptoms: Recurrent ear and sinus infections, sleep apnea, constipation.

 Marcus was a fabulous young boy with Down syndrome and autism.
 His constellation of symptoms was extremely complicated, but his mother turned his health around, just by listening to a talk I gave at our local children’s library.
 I distinctly remembered his mother, because she’d asked great questions during the talk.
 I thought, Wow—this mother gets it!